tldr-pages/tldr/pages/common/unimatrix.md

 > See also: `cmatrix`.
 > More information: <https://github.com/will8211/unimatrix>.

-- Mimic default output of cmatrix (no unicode, works in TTY):
+- Mimic the default output of `cmatrix` (no unicode, works in TTY):

 `unimatrix --no-bold --speed={{96}} --character-list={{o}}`